 If you have a car, you should expect to lose it unless it is essential.
-The simple case is where you have to have a car to get to work, for example there is no public transport or you have to travel for your job.
-You may also be able to have a car if it is essential for other reasons – health problems, school runs, caring responsibilities – here you will need to explain why this is the cheapest or only alternative you have.
+The simple case is where you have to have a car to get to work, perhaps there is no practical public transport or you have to travel for your job.
+You may also be able to have a car if it is essential for other reasons – health problems, school runs, caring responsibilities.
+You will need to explain why this is the cheapest or only alternative you have.

-You will lose any financial assets (except your pension, see below) even if they are very small, such as a small life assurance policy or £25 in premium bonds.
+You will lose any savings and investments (except your pension, see below) even if they are very small, such as £25 in premium bonds.

 Will my pension be affected?

 If you are already drawing money from your pension, then the income from this forms part of the IPA calculations, see What happens after I go bankrupt?

 If you are not yet drawing money from your pension then it is not at risk except under extremely unusual circumstances eg you have made extremely large contributions to it which seem to have been funded by debts; a normal company pension will not be touched.

 This is a bit more complicated if you are over 55 and have a defined contribution pension.
 Basically your pension will not be touched but if your pension pot is large you may be considered not to be insolvent, so you cannot go bankrupt – see this article on Pensions and Bankruptcy if this might affect you.